BZoennchen/distmeshJS/README.md

-# distmeshJS
+# DistmeshJS

-JavaScript implementation of DistMesh to make use of it using P5js
+JavaScript implementation of [DistMesh](http://persson.berkeley.edu/distmesh/) to make use of it using P5js